cis3296s25/tracktidy/README.md

 4. Enter the path to the MP3 file
 5. Cover art will be downloaded and embedded in the file

+### Batch Processing

+1. Select option 4 from the main menu
+2. Choose between batch metadata editing or batch audio conversion
+3. Enter the directory containing the files to process
+4. Follow the prompts to apply changes to multiple files at once

 ## Getting Spotify API Credentials

 To use the Cover Art Fetcher feature, you'll need Spotify API credentials: